 Background and purpose

-This registry is for patients living in the United Kingdom who are affected by Myotonic Dystrophy type 1 (DM1, Curschmann-Steinert).
-TREAT-NMD has already launched several other registries that are collecting data to prepare for trial readiness, such as the global registries for patients with Duchenne Muscular Dystrophy and Spinal Muscular Atrophy.
-Similar as with these other registries, this registry is primarily designed to register patients who might be suitable for participation in future clinical trials of new therapies, and to help the researchers find the best way of caring for patients with Myotonic Dystrophy type 1.
+This registry is for patients living in the United Kingdom who are affected by Myotonic Dystrophy (DM1, Curschmann-Steinert, or DM2, Proximal myotonic myopathy 'PROMM').
+This registry is primarily designed to register patients who might be suitable for participation in future clinical trials of new therapies, and to help the researchers find the best way of caring for patients with Myotonic Dystrophy.
 Therefore, this registry is intended for patients currently living with the condition and not as a record for those who have already died.

 Advantages for patients